sideround/project-visualizing-real-world-data/README.md

 ## Dataset chosen

 I decided to visualize and get insights from a dataset which shows restaurants that sell tacos and burritos.

+## Conclusions

+We can conclude our dataset was not the best one to visualize data as there were many non-useful columns.
+It was hard for me to try to get as many insights as possible.
+We can finally conclude most of the restaurants are located in the US at a very cheap price.